vedidev/android-store/README.md

 SOOMLA lets you create your own event handler and add it to StoreEventHandlers.
 That way you'll be able to get notifications on various events and implement your own application specific behaviour to those events.

-NOTE: Your behaviour is an addition to the default behaviour implemented by SOOMLA.
+> Your behaviour is an addition to the default behaviour implemented by SOOMLA.
 You don't replace SOOMLA's behaviour.

 In order to create your event handler: